-Prioritization 3 Prioritization 3: Income-Eligible Communities (assessing total incentive value of eligible projects within this bucket) Attribute: Definition: Score: EJC Located within a qualifying ILSFA environmental justice community (EJC) 2

-MWBE An Approved Vendor, Approved Vendor Aggregator, or an Approved Vendor Designee (if the Designee is the entity submitting the project application) that is registered with a public or non-public third-party certifying body approved by ComEd and Ameren Illinois, including but not limited to the National Minority Supplier Development Council and its regional affiliates, and the Women's Business Enterprise National Council and its regional affiliates.
-An Approved Vendor, Approved Vendor Aggregator, or Approved Vendor Designee who has demonstrated for the applicable project contractual commitments with MWBE subcontractors of 50% or more of the proposed REC contract 2 value.
+Prioritization 3: Income-Eligible Communities (assessing total incentive value of eligible projects within this bucket) Attribute: Definition: Score: EJC Located within a qualifying ILSFA environmental justice community (EJC) 2 MWBE An Approved Vendor, Approved Vendor Aggregator, or an Approved Vendor Designee (if the Designee is the entity submitting the project application) that is registered with a public or non-public third-party certifying bodyies approved by ComEd and Ameren Illinois, including but not limited to, the National Minority Supplier Development Council and its regional affiliates, and the Women's Business Enterprise National Council and its regional affiliates.
+An Approved Vendor, Approved Vendor Aggregator, or Approved 2 Vendor Designee who has demonstrated for the applicable project contractual commitments with MWBE subcontractors of 50% or more of the proposed REC contract value.
 The contractual commitments must be met prior to energization.
-Geographical Diversity Score The Geographical Diversity Score is based on the rank of the region the project is in, with higher scores for regions with lower ranks 2.0/1.5/ 1.0/0.5/0.0 Anchor Type Anchor is a non-profit or public facility.
-The anchor institution must provide an LOI, and the anchor tenant subscription must be at least 10% of the project size and not more than 40% of the project size.
-2 Energy Sovereignty Project has the Energy Sovereignty Feature 2 Project host Additional, if the Anchor Non-Profit and Public Facilities is also the project host.
-0.75 Critical Service Provider Additional, if the Anchor Non-Profit and Public Facilities is also a critical service provider (CSP).
-0.5 System size ≤100 kW Eligible project is less than or equal to 100 kW 1.5 System size >100 kW ≤ 500 kW Eligible project is greater than 100 kW and less than or equal to 500 kW 1

-Total possible e score: 12.75 System size > 500 kW ≤ 1000 kW Eligible project is greater than 500 kW and less than or equal to 1000 kW.
-0.5
+Regional EJ Score Project is in a region with the highest Regional EJ Score / Project is in a region with the second highest Regional EJ Score or a region with no EJ Score because it has not received any RECs to-date 2/1 Anchor Type Anchor is a non-profit or public facility.
+The anchor institution must provide an LOI, and the anchor tenant subscription must be at least 10% of project size, and not more than 40% of project size.
+2 Energy Sovereignty Project has the Energy Sovereignty Feature 2 Project host Additional if the Anchor NP/PF is also the project host.
+0.75 Critical Service Provider Additional if the Anchor NP/PF is also a critical service provider (CSP).
+0.5 System size ≤100 kW Eligible project is less than or equal to 100 kW 1.5 System size >100 kW ≤ 500 kW Eligible project is greater than 100 kW and less than or equal to 500 kW 1 System size > 500 kW ≤ 1000 kW Eligible project is greater than 500 kW and less than or equal to 1000 kW.
+0.5 Total possible scor e: 12.75